LHEEA/meshmagick/README.rst

 plane, symmetry, normals flipping, normals healing (making them consistent across the mesh and outgoing), cleaning (duplicate nodes merging...).

-As of the release 1.0, **meshmagick** provides useful options for hydrostatics computations.
+**Meshmagick** provides useful options for hydrostatics computations.
 It can solve for hydrostatics equilibrium for a given mass, center of gravity or both and provide the clipped mesh to be used by BEM software as well as the hydrostatics parameters (stiffness matrix, position of the center of buoyancy, displacement, draft...).
 Inertial properties of meshes may also be computed, based on assumptions.